 This gives you real-time visibility of your inventory, allowing you to track when inventory is taken away and when it is restocked.
 Your business can also offer order tracking services for your customers when you know where the inventory currently is.

-You can conduct inventory audits through cutoff analysis or physical inventory counts so that it matches with what it is on paper.
+You can conduct inventory audits through cutoff analysis or physical inventory counts so that they match with what is on paper.
 Audits are the only way to remove uncertainties regarding your inventory.
-You can do it in-house or have a third-party audit agency to conduct it for you.
+You can do it in-house or have a third-party audit agency conduct it for you.

 Maintaining large inventory, especially in multiple locations, is a logistical nightmare.
 Buying and selling in bulk does that to your business.
 So if you want to reduce the burden on your business, you could sign up for a consignment inventory with a vendor instead.